akinizer/MCMT/README.md

 ## Description

 The MCMT Mod is a comprehensive modification for Age of Mythology: Retold, introducing a vast array of new units, buildings, technologies, and powers, while also enhancing existing game content across all civilizations.
 Experience new legendary heroes, powerful mythical beasts, advanced siege weaponry, unique economic units, and much more.
-This mod aims to expand strategic options and provide a fresh gameplay experience.
+This mod aims to expand strategic options and provide a fresh gameplay experience with featuring folk stories, scifi and legends...

 ## Features

 ### New Content:

 *   **Legendary Heroes Arrived and Returned:**
-    *   Landlord: A versatile hero with building capabilities and unique passive buffs.
+    *   Landlord: A versatile hero that constructs special buildings and preserves unique passive buffs, that is available at Town Center as the MCMT origin unit
     *   Conan: A powerful warrior with access to multiple god powers.
-    *   Matsuri Yurio & Matsuri Azula: Psionic heroes with unique transformation and combat abilities.
+    *   Matsuri Yurio & Matsuri Azula: Psionic heroes with unique transformation and Superpowers.
-    *   KastorLegend, ChampionOfFreyr, AchillesDismounted, and more.
+    *   Achilles Dismounted: The hero Achilles now steps on foot as it leaves his fallen horse Bailus behind to display the true face of a demigod
 *   **Elite Heroes & Warriors:**
-    *   Farseer, Chieftain, Hitman, ValkyrieWarrior, WindRider, Partisan, Spartan, ImperialGuard, Peacemaker, AttackWolf.
+    *   Farseer: Airborne Pharaohs that can shoot fireballs!
+    *   Chieftain: Powerful Hero Kuafu with special buildings and lots of tech benefits
+    *   Hitman: Sniper unit with special ability to blast off units in range
+    *   Valkyrie Warrior: Valkyrie Hero that spawns when mounted Valkyrie is down, until the return to Valhalla
+    *   Wind Rider: Powerful ranged mounted archer effective in distance
+    *   Partisan: Special heroic civilians ready to defend the Bastion
+    *   Spartan: Elite units of Mars join to reinforce the Bastion
+    *   ImperialGuard: Slow but unyielding elite defensive units of the Bastion
+    *   Peacemaker: Elite guards of Bastion effective against all humans
+    *   AttackWolf: Best friend of players as adorable it is
-*   **Gods and Mythical Beasts:**
+*   **New Gods and Mythical Beasts:**
-    *   Playable versions of Thor, Chiron, Heracles, Hades.
+    *   Playable Gods like Thor, Volstagg, Surtr in proper scales and destruction.
-    *   Awakened versions of Volstagg, Surtr, Fenrisulfr.
+    *   Divine beast like Surtr, Fenrisulfr, Fafnirstrasz.
-    *   New beasts like GorgonAvenger, Fafnirstrasz, Grootia, Earthshaker.
+    *   Divine warriors like Grootia, Earthshaker.
 *   **Chinese Legends Returned as Special Units:**
     *   HuangZhaowu, HuangZhaowuWife, NvChou.
 *   **Super Weapons & Unique Units:**
-    *   GiantSiegeCrossbow, Devastator, ColossusOfRhodes.
-    *   Onigami (Demolition Ship), SolarBarge (Flying Siege Unit).
-    *   OxCartModelX (Advanced Caravan).
+    *   GiantSiegeCrossbow: Archaic ICBM from Immortal Pillars
+    *   Devastator: The worst nightmare of structures on wheels
+    *   ColossusOfRhodes: The wonder of Rhodes animated to join ranks
+    *   Onigami: Amphibious demolition vehicle that annihilates units when implodes or gets destroyed, that can also help in fishing
+    *   SolarBarge: Flying Legenday Siege Unit of Ra that rains death from above
+    *   OxCartModelX: Exclusive ox cart that transport units
+    *   Traveler's Ox Cart: Exclusive Ox Cart that serves many benefits to merchants i.e area heal, amphibious transportation, construct The Attractor, fortification with passengers
 *   **CyberTech Units:**
     *   MotherShip, PrismTank, MirageTank, MirrorTank, Igniter, ScoutProbe.
+    *   Trainable at Manor
 *   **Atlantean Captains:**
-    *   Hero versions for Arcus, Contarius, Murmillo, Katapeltes, Turma, Destroyer, Fanatic.
+    *   Captain versions for Arcus, Contarius, Murmillo, Katapeltes, Turma, Destroyer, Fanatic
+    *   Trainable at Manor
 *   **New Buildings:**
-    *   Bastion (Advanced Defensive/Training Structure).
+    *   Bastion (Advanced Defensive/Training Structure): Trains many exclusive, elite, economic units and researches Bastion military techs.
-    *   TempleOfPrimordials (Trains Gods and Legendary Myth Units).
+    *   Temple Of Primordials: Trains Gods, Legendary Beasts and Super Units
-    *   TechBuilding (Centralized Research Hub for MCMT Techs).
+    *   TechBuilding: Centralized Research Hub for MCMT Techs
-    *   DwarvenForge, MageTower, StrategicVesselAssembly, AirCommand, TheAttractor.
+    *   DwarvenForge and Dock for Dwarves
+    *   MageTower: Special Tower that can fire magic bolts
+    *   Strategic Vessel Assembly: Base of operations for special Naval Units
+    *   AirCommand: Special tower that operates as beacon with sattelite support, defensive structure with damage zone and base of operators with Mr Wukong
 *   **Naval Special Units:**
-    *   Desolator, Flagship, Navigator, ScorpionBoat, FlyingDutchman, PirateCaptain, Blazemaster, Worldbreaker, MrWukong.
+    *   Desolator: Naval unit equipped with radiactive area and bolts
+    *   Flagship: Strong naval unit that strengthens with passangers
+    *   Navigator: Medium naval unit that can provide a large sight
+    *   Scorpion Boat: Fast light naval unit equipped with AA Laser Blasters and effective to cheese enemies
+    *   Flying Dutchman: Legendary flying undead ship that can summon ghost crews and ghost captain, turn victims into mummies for a short time
+    *   PirateCaptain: Captain of Flying Dutchman
+    *   Blazemaster: Heavy naval unit that can shoot fireballs and send units flying
+    *   Worldbreaker: Super Naval Unit and Mobile Dock with massive passanger availabilty for fortification, serving three cannons specialized for anit-air, anti-building and anti-ship, that also reinforces Onigami
+    *   MrWukong: Legendary Monk that provides assistance as the airborne builder and healer on a flying carpet
 *   **New Technologies:**
-    *   A wide range of new military, economic, and myth unit upgrades (e.g., DivineArmaments, NanofiberPlatings, MonstrousRage, VibrantLand).
+    *   A wide range of new military, economic, and myth unit upgrades (e.g., Divine Armaments, Nanofiber Platings, Divine Protection, Turret Installation).
+    *   Empowered versions of existing techs for wider and stronger uses (e.g Vibrant Land of MCMT turns all homes, manors, fortress types and armories to proper dropsites types as well as increases work force)
 *   **New Powers & Abilities:**
     *   Custom versions of existing god powers (e.g., Meteor, Frost, Restoration).
-    *   New unit-specific abilities and transformations.
+    *   New unit-specific abilities and transformations (e.g Pegasus now has grounded version).
-    *   Unique powers like OrbitalStrike.
+    *   Unique powers like Orbital Strike.

 ### Enhancements to Existing Content:

-*   **Unit Scaling:** Many existing units (buildings, myth units, heroes) have increased visual scale for a more epic feel.
+*   **Unit Scaling:** Many existing units (buildings, myth units, heroes) have increased visual scale for a more epic feel (base scaling or tech-activated)
 *   **Civilization Improvements:**
     *   **Norse:** Valkyries spawn dismounted warriors upon death, various myth units buffed.
     *   **Egyptian:** Pharaohs and Priests buffed, Mummy reincarnation mechanics.